dalibor91/pytracker/README.md

 # pytracker
-Program for tracking changes of files in some directory on linux
+Program for tracking changes of files in some directory on linux, for specific file extension.

+Created for tracking uploads directory on some old joomla websites so any suspicious upload will be reported.

 Usage
 ```